lowenna/vndrcheck/README.md

 it couldn't be used against other top-level repos with a minor change to `externalRepos` in main.go.

+Limitations:

+- It doesn't work if any vendored repos are 'aliased'
+- It skips repos that are not under github.com

 To install: `go get -u github.com/jhowardmsft/vndrcheck`

 Here is an example (9/27/2018) run against docker/docker, containerd/cri and containerd/containerd.
 Note that the top-level repos are hard-coded in this code.